 - Serve with toasted baguette slices or whole grain crackers

 *To make a quick pesto: add a bunch of fresh basil, 1/4 cup pine nuts, 1/4 cup shaved parmesan cheese, 2 cloves garlic to a food processor.
 While blending, drizzle in about 1/4 – 1/2 cup of extra virgin olive oil, more if needed.
 Process until smooth.
 Add salt and pepper to taste.

-Serve this as an appetizer for your upcoming Fourth of July bbqs with toasted baguette slices.
+Serve this as an appetizer for your upcoming mini socially distanced Fourth of July bbqs with toasted baguette slices or crackers.
 It’ll be gone in a split second.

 Here’s how to make this Creamy Burrata with Pesto and Tomatoes:

-- Serve with a cheese knife and toasted baguette slices.
+- Serve with a cheese knife and toasted baguette slices or whole grain crackers.